ArtieBots/Artie/CONTRIBUTING.md

     * `audio-node/`: Source and electromechanical specs for the audio node, which handles audio input and output for Artie bots.
     * `controller-node/`: Source and electromechanical specs for the controller node, which serves as the main SBC for an Artie bot.
-This folder is the one exception to the rule that `artie-common/` contains only items that are common to more than one type of Artie, as the controller node is found on all Artie bots.
+Every single Artie bot has a controller node.
-    * `drivers/`: Source and Docker images for the user-space driver applications that more than one type of Artie might use.
+    * `drivers/`: Source and Docker images for the user-space driver applications more than one type of Artie might use.
     * `electrical-schematics/`: The schematics for the various components that are common to more than one type of Artie bot. *TODO* We may find a better place to keep schematics and models.
-    * `firmware/`: Source and Docker images (for building) for the MCUs that more than one type of Artie might use.
+    * `firmware/`: Source and Docker images (for building) for the MCUs more than one type of Artie might use.
     * `mechanical-schematics/`: The mechanical drawings/models for the various components that are common to more than one type of Artie bot. *TODO* We may find a better place to keep schematics and models.
+    * `vision-node/`: Source and electromechanical specs for the vision node, which handles camera input and vision processing for Artie bots.
 * `artie00/`: Contains items that are specific to only Artie00, an Artie type that simulates a newborn infant.

 ## Contribution Guide